-Cash and cash equivalents are represented by cash in hand and deposits with financial institutions repayable without penalty on notice of not more than 24 hours.
-Cash equivalents are investments that mature within 24 hours from the date of acquisition.
+Cash is represented by cash in hand and deposits with financial institutions repayable without penalty on notice of not more than 24 hours.
+Cash equivalents are highly liquid investments that mature within 24 hours from the date of acquisition and that are readily convertible to known amounts of cash with insignificant risk of change in value.